trickstercache/trickster/docs/roadmap.md

 Our roadmap for Trickster is largely focused on a 1.0 release, which will have a completely refactored codebase.
 Trickster 1.0 will be more efficient and easily extensible.

-Trickster 1.0 will have the folowing enhancements:
+Trickster 1.0 will have the following enhancements:
 - The application is refactored into Packages to simplify reuse
 - Simplified hash collision prevention and pipelining (replacing channels with mutexes)
-- Upstream Proxy interface to faciliate support for additional TSDB types
+- Upstream Proxy interface to facilitate support for additional TSDB types
 - Support for InfluxDB acceleration
 - Full compliance with HTTP 1.0/1.1 RFC's for Proxy/Caching
 - Simpler and more efficient Delta computations